 Big sister Beezus struggles to manage life with her little sister, Ramona.

 Is it any good?

 Each chapter stands on its own as a funny story but the book also holds together to make a fine long-range narrative.
 It's a satisfying read for kids who are frustrated by chapter-ending cliff-hangers or for families who are reading together across several days.
-Parents who were unlucky enough to miss out on Ramona Quimby might want to designate this a read-aloud book so they can get in on the fun.
+It makes a great read-aloud book.
 Beverly Cleary's books about everyday kids are a pleasure for every reader, no matter what age.